Multi-Cycle Assignment Problems with Rotational Diversity

 \section{Problem Description}

-We first introduce the multi-cycle assignment problem as a combination of two problems, which we further define afterwards.
-We discuss the characteristics of the class of general assignment problems at the core of our approach.
-Finally, we formulate and discuss the requirements for maintaining multi-cycle rotational diversity.
+We first introduce the multi-cycle assignment problem as a combination of two sub-problems, which we further define afterwards.
+Then, we discuss the characteristics of the class of general assignment problems at the core of our approach.
+Finally, we formulate and discuss the requirements for maintaining rotational diversity over multiple cycles.

-In multi-cycle assignment problems, every cycle is a distinct planning unit, because, due to the availability of tasks and agents, planning ahead is not possible.
+In a multi-cycle assignment problem, every cycle is a distinct planning unit, because, due to the availability of tasks and agents, planning ahead is not possible.
 Therefore, rotational diversity has to be considered at every cycle.

-This separates the overall problem into two partial problems (as visualized in~\figref{fig:process}): First, the \emph{inner problem} is to solve an independent \gap in each cycle \(k\).
+This separates the overall problem into two partial sub-problems (as visualized in~\figref{fig:process}): First, the \emph{inner problem} is to solve an independent \gap in each cycle \(k\).
 The \gap selects a subset of the available tasks while maximizing the sum of their values.

 Second, the \emph{outer problem} aims to maintain a diverse assignment between tasks to agents, meaning that the tasks are frequently assigned to all compatible agents over subsequent cycles.
 As a mechanism for this balance, we utilize the \emph{affinity} between a single task and each agent, and the \emph{affinity pressure} as a metric to evaluate the whole set of tasks and agents.
 The balancing mechanism between profit optimization and rotation of tasks, is called a \emph{strategy}.